viadee/bpmn.ai-patterns/README.md

 Machine learning models make wrong decisions, just like humans do.
 Sometimes seemingly random effects put an upper bound to predictions - customer churn can be reasonably estimated, but never really predicted for individual customers.
 Low training data for rare or special cases are often responsible for estimations that turn out to be wrong later.

 By combining two ML procedures we mitigate this risk by identifying rarities - anomalies - and steering them to the person in charge.
-It is safe to assume, that a machine learning model will not perform on these cases anyway, since individual cases can be strange in all kinds of ways.
+It is safe to assume, that a machine learning model will not perform in these cases anyway, since individual cases can be strange in all kinds of ways.
 The underlying reasoning of analogy as referring to similar cases from the past is likely to break down when there are no reasonably similar cases.
 This leads to the following pattern:

 ![Anomaly Detection First](models/anomaly-detection-first.png "Anomaly Detection First")

 An _anomaly detection_ evaluates each case first with an anomaly score.
-For example in an insurance claims process, the first car damage reported for a new electric car model should of course be evaluated manually as well as for example unusually costly repairs on sports cars are.
+Consider an insurance claims process, the first car damage reported for a new electric car model should of course be evaluated manually as well as for example unusually costly repairs on sports cars are.

 * Low anomaly scores should be the rule.
 These routines are sufficiently present in the training data and the Ml model can decide cases with high confidence.
 * Medium anomaly scores are rare.
 Process owners control a threshold value equivalent to the confidence.
 If this threshold exceeds, it is an anomaly that requires human attention.
 In this way, useful training data is generated.